(previously known as Trapezites andersoni)

 TRAPEZITINAE, HESPERIIDAE, HESPERIOIDEA

-This caterpillar is a translucent dirty green colour on top, with several lines along the body.
+The caterpillar of this species is a translucent dirty green colour on top, with several lines along the body.
 The head is dark brown with pale spots, and a pale inverted 'V' mark.

 The natural foodplant of the caterpillar appears to be just one subspecies of Mat-rush ( ASPARAGACEAE ) :